Waking up a Boeing 777: Air NZ brings its biggest planes back from a deep sleep

 But all aircraft must go through a similar process of being ''preserved'' and ''de-preserved'' or ''reanimated'' following a detailed checklist set out in chapter 10 of Boeing's 777 aircraft maintenance manual.

+With various regular scheduled checks and maintenance occurring through their time in Victorville, the airline's local Los Angeles-based engineering and maintenance team have taken care of the planes the entire time they've been parked.

+The first 777-300 aircraft, registration ZK-OKP, is due to leave Victorville in late August for Auckland where it will have scheduled maintenance before rejoining the 777-300 operating fleet from late September.

-The aircraft in Auckland was one of three 777-300s kept in the city rather than flown to the boneyard at Victorville, where Air New Zealand and other airlines stored hundreds of planes during the pandemic in a very low humidity environment.
+Three 777-300s were kept in Auckland rather than flown to the boneyard at Victorville, where Air New Zealand and other airlines stored hundreds of planes.

 The airline's eight 777-200s were also parked at Auckland before being flown to Roswell in New Mexico.
 Those planes are older and smaller than the 300s and won't be returning to the fleet.